mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While maintaining these properties remains a widely shared goal, consistently achieving them has proven more difficult over time.
 Today, many successful services operate in a centralized fashion -- to the point where some proprietary applications have become so well-known that they are commonly mistaken for the Internet itself.{{FB-INTERNET}} Even when a protocol's design purposefully incorporates decentralization techniques, economic and social factors can create centralization of its deployment.

-These difficulties call into question what role architectural design -- in particular, that overseen by open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling consolidation of power on the Internet.
+These difficulties call into question what role architectural design -- in particular, that overseen by open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling centralization on the Internet.
 This document discusses aspects of centralization that relate to Internet standards efforts, and argues that while the IETF may not be able to prevent these outcomes, there are still meaningful steps it can take to help counteract them.

-{{centralization}} defines centralization and consolidation, explains why and when they are undesirable, and surveys how they occur on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
+{{centralization}} defines centralization, explains why and when it is undesirable, and surveys how it occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
 Finally, {{considerations}} considers the role that Internet standards play in avoiding centralization and mitigating its effects.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 However, designers of proprietary protocols and applications can benefit from considering these issues, especially if they intend their work to be considered for eventual standardization.
 Likewise, policymakers can use this document to help identify and evaluate proposed remedies for inappropriately centralized protocols and applications.

-# Centralization and Consolidation {#centralization}
+# Centralization {#centralization}

-This document distinguishes "consolidation" from "centralization" to separate effects from (some of) their causes.

-"Consolidation" is the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of an Internet function.
+"Centralization" is the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of an Internet function.

 Here, "entity" could be a single person, a corporation, or a government.
-It does not include an organization that operates in a manner that effectively mitigates consolidation (see, e.g., {{multi}}).
+It does not include an organization that operates in a manner that effectively mitigates centralization (see, e.g., {{multi}}).

 "Internet function" is used broadly in this document.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 Furthermore, Internet functions are not limited to standards-defined protocols.
-User-visible applications built on top of standard protocols are also vulnerable to consolidation -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit consolidation.
-The supply of Internet connectivity to end users in a particular area or situation can also be subject to consolidation, as can the supply of transit between networks (so called "Tier 1" networks).
+User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
+Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization.
+The supply of Internet connectivity to end users in a particular area or situation can also be subject to centralization, as can the supply of transit between networks (so called "Tier 1" networks).

-"Centralization" is the source of consolidation that this document focuses upon; it measures the direct or potential contribution of a function's technical design to consolidation.
-For example, many consider the social networking market to be highly consolidated around a few providers who have used highly centralized architectures (see {{direct}}) to reinforce their control.

-Centralization is not a binary condition; a function's design might contribute to or be vulnerable to consolidation in multiple ways and in various degrees.
+Centralization is not a binary condition; a function's design might contribute to or be vulnerable to it in multiple ways and in various degrees.
 Even when decentralization techniques are purposefully used to avoid centralization in a particular aspect of a function, it often appears in other places -- for example, in its governance, implementation, deployment, or in ancillary functions.
 In summary, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}}

 ## Assessing Centralization {#why}